Powerapps Lookup

 What is Power Apps Lookup?

 When running the Power Apps lookup function, the formula is evaluated at each record of a table.
-The records that are true, or in other words, the records that match the criteria, will be added to the result table.
+Records that satisfy the conditions are evaluated, and the first matching record is returned.

 LookUp Concepts in Power Apps: